Skip To Content

 Pleas of No Contest

-14.3.1 A member may plead no contest to one or more allegations.
-A plea of no contest is not an admission of the facts or findings for the purpose of any other proceeding.
+14.3.1 A registrant may plead no contest to one or more allegations.
+A plea of no contest is not an admission of the facts or an admission that the facts constitute professional misconduct and/or incompetence, for the purpose of the Tribunal proceeding or any other proceeding.

-1. the facts alleged in a statement of uncontested facts or request to admit are correct;
+1. the facts contained in a statement of uncontested facts shall be accepted and relied upon by the panel;

-2. the facts constitute professional misconduct or incompetence or both; and
+2. the panel may find that the facts constitute professional misconduct or incompetence or both; and

-3. the Tribunal may make a finding on the allegation without hearing other evidence.
+3. the panel may make a finding on the allegations without hearing other evidence.

-14.3.3 The member or their representative shall confirm on the record that the member does not contest those facts and findings for the purposes of Tribunal proceedings only.
+14.3.3 The registrant or their representative shall confirm on the record their agreement with the provisions of Rule 14.3.2.

-14.3.4 A member who pleads no contest may not provide evidence on the merits but may provide evidence on penalty.
+14.3.4 A registrant who pleads no contest may not provide evidence on the merits but may provide evidence on penalty.

 Vulnerable Witnesses